phac-nml/irida-next/docs-site/docs/user/organization/members/group-and-project-members.md

 Prerequisites:

 - To remove direct members that have the:
-  - Maintainer, Developer, Analyst, or Guest role, you must have the Maintainer role.
+  - Maintainer, Developer, Analyst, Uploader, or Guest role, you must have the Maintainer role.
   - Owner role, you must have the Owner role.

 To remove a member from a project: